oakulikov/Cmd-Interpreter/README.md

 ## Class constructor

-You can pass programm name as prog\_name, prompt as prompt.
+You can pass program name as `prog_name`, prompt as `prompt`.

 ## Your functions

-Loop stoping if function returns true value.
+Loop stoping if function returns true value aka `stop flag`.

 - do\_foo